nengo/nengo/docs/model.rst

 Probing Nengo objects
 =====================

-Once you have defined the objects if your model and how they're connected, you have to decide what data you want to collect by probing those objects.
+Once you have defined the objects in your model and how they're connected, decide what data you want to collect by probing those objects.

 For example, if we wanted to collect data from